mbaumer/us_hep_funding/docs/_states/TX.md

 [Back to top](#top)
 ## TX-12 -- Rep. Kay Granger (R) -- [Wikipedia](https://en.wikipedia.org/wiki/TX-12)
 ### Committees
-Kay Granger is the #1 Democrat on the House Committee on Appropriations
+Kay Granger is the #1 Republican on the House Committee on Appropriations

 ### HEP Grants
 ```